 How to Graft Tomatoes and Eggplant.
 Sacha Johnson, Carol Miles, Patti Kreider, Jonathan Roozen, Jacky King and Gale Sterrett, Washington State University.
 Highlights splice grafting for tomato and eggplant, and how to manage newly grafted plants.
 2011.

 Transplanting Grafted Plants to the Field.
 Sacha Johnson, Carol Miles, Patti Kreider, Jonathan Roozen, Jacky King and Gale Sterrett, Washington State University.
 Reviews procedures and considerations for transplanting grafted vegetables into the field.
 2011.

-Description of Commercial Tomato Rootstocks (USDA 2013), Common tomato diseases and pests and susceptibility characteristics.
+Commercial Tomato Rootstocks (USDA 2013).
+Common tomato rootstocks and their susceptibility to common diseases and pests.
 NOTE: seed of rootstocks listed may not be generally available, check seed catalogs for specific variety.

 Disease Resistant Vegetable Varieties.
 Cornell University Plant Pathology Vegetable MD.

 Grafting for Disease Management in Organic Tomato Production Webinar.
 Frank Louws of North Carolina State University and Cary Rivard of Kansas State University provide information about rootstock selection and the grafting procedure itself. eOrganic Webinar.
 2011.

 Grafting for Disease Resistance in Heirloom Tomatoes.
 North Carolina State University.
 2006.

 Grafting of Vegetables to Increase Greenhouse Production.
 Masayuki Oda, College of Agriculture, Osaka Prefecture University, Sakai Osaka 5998531.
 1999.